BRIEF- Smartvalue to offer off-floor distribution of shares

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says it will offer an off-floor distribution of 45,000 shares on Tokyo Stock Exchange on June 5
+* Says it will offer an off-floor distribution of 45,000 shares on Tokyo Stock Exchange between June 5 and June 7

 * Says the limitation for distribution is up to 100 shares for each customer